netlify/staticgen/README.md

     bundle install
     bundle exec middleman

-You'll run into GitHubs API limits very quickly if you just do this.
+You'll run into GitHub's API limits very quickly if you just do this.
 To avoid this we recommend you create a Github API token with permissions to access public repositories and Gist.

 Then create a Gist with a single file `data.json` with an empty javascript object literal as content: {}